 Elite colleges are under scrutiny now more than ever, from everyone.
 The political right sees them as “brainwashing institutions” of the highest order and the left has condemned them for being temples of privilege.
 And when it comes to geopolitical tensions, specifically in regards to Israel and Palestine, their campuses have become ground zero for much of the cultural warfare that is so prevalent in American politics.
-But beneath these cultural battles lies simpler truths: elite colleges are elitist, ignorant, and most of the discourse about them is childish.
+But beneath these cultural battles lies simpler truths: elite colleges have clear benefits, but are also elitist, full of ignorance, and most of the discourse about them is childish.

 The Political Circus